 The shampoo contains two active ingredients; salicylic acid (2%) and sulfur (2%).
 The acid helps exfoliate the scalp of dandruff while the anti bacterial properties of sulfur will help the dandruff reforming.
 In those quantities, the shampoo is designed for mild cases of seborrhoeic dermatitis or psoriasis.

 Refreshingly, the packaging indicates this exact purpose, which makes a very welcome change from the usual oversell.
 The packaging also indicates that the shampoo contains no Parabens, SLS, Petroleum, Artificial Colors or Phthalates so I had real high hopes for this shampoo.

-The shampoo itself is a thick white cream rather than a traditional shampoo and it doesn’t produce much of a foam when washing.
-This is because they don’t add the harsh sulfates which strip the skin of all your natural oils, irritate the hell out of us sensitive sin sufferers but feels oh so luxurious while it does it.
+The shampoo itself is a thick white cream rather than a traditional shampoo and it doesn’t produce much foam when washing.
+This is because they don’t add the harsh sulfates which strip the skin of all your natural oils, irritate the hell out of us sensitive skin sufferers but feel oh so luxurious while it does it.

 Hunting for the perfect dandruff shampoo is all about compromise I’m afraid.

 After washing your hair will feel very nice and moisturized but one thing troubled me all the way through the wash.
 The smell.
 The scent of this shampoo is almost overpowering.
 It is a menthol smell that almost clears the sinuses and all because clear when I examined the ingredients.